Dreaming381/Latios-Framework-Documentation/Core/Customizing the Bootstraps.md

 custom `IRateManager`.
 For more details, see [LatiosWorld in detail](LatiosWorld%20in%20Detail.md).

-For NetCode projects, there is a `NetCodeBootstrapTools` as well as a `LatiosClientServerBootstrap`.
+For NetCode projects (NetCode support is deprecated and will not function in a Unity version later than 6.3 LTS), there is a `NetCodeBootstrapTools` as well as a `LatiosClientServerBootstrap`.

 ## Customizing Features